trussworks/lambda-dependabot/README.md

         shell: bash
 ```

-Note down the following which will be needed to configure the action.
+Note down the following from your workflow, which will be needed to configure the lamdba function.

 ```
 Workflow Name: "Pull Request Workflow"